metablaster/WindowsFirewallRuleset/README.md

 **STEPS:**
 1. If you don't have ssh keys and other setup required to clone then just download the released zip file by clicking on "Release" here on this site.
 2. extract the archive somewhere, this steps assume you've extracted the zip into `C:\` root drive directly.
-3. Right click on the Task bar and select `Taskbar settings`
-4. Toggle on `Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
-5. Right click on Start button in Windows system
-6. Click `Windows Powershell (Administrator)` to open Powershell as Administrator (Input Admin password if needed)
+3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell core as administrator (Assumes enabled context menu during installation of PowerShell core)
+4. If you would like to use Windows PowerShell 5.1 instead see [WindowsPowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/core/Readme/WindowsPowerShell.md) but know that this project is no longer tested nor developed with Windows PowerShell 5.1
-7. Type or copy paste following commands and hit enter for each
+5. Type or copy paste following commands and hit enter for each
 ```powershell
 Get-ExecutionPolicy
 ```